 |||R. W. Boyd, Nonlinear Optics, Academic Press, 2nd edn., CRC Press, Boca Raton, FL (2003)|

-See also: optical parametric amplifiers, optical parametric chirped-pulse amplification, optical parametric oscillators, optical parametric generators, amplifiers, amplifier noise, nonlinearities, squeezed states of light, Spotlight article 2007-12-11
+See also: optical parametric amplifiers, optical parametric chirped-pulse amplification, optical parametric oscillators, optical parametric generators, optical amplifiers, amplifier noise, nonlinearities, squeezed states of light, The Photonics Spotlight 2007-12-11